apache/trafficserver/doc/admin-guide/plugins/lua.en.rst

 Installation
 ============

-This plugin is only built if LuaJIT (>2.0.4) is installed and the configure option
+This plugin is only built if LuaJIT (>2.0.4) is installed.
+The configure option

 ::

-    --enable-luajit
+    --with-luajit=<path to luajit prefix>

-is given at build time.
+can be used to specify a LuaJIT install.
+Otherwise, configure will use pkg-config to find a viable installation.

 Configuration
 =============